MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Batch-Data.md

 <p> Combine HDInsight with Hive to do a batch processing job.
 We are going to download our
 dataset (CSV), populate it into our HDInsight cluster, Transform the data using Hive, Create a table in an Azure SQL Database, and than export the processed data to Azure SQL Database using scoop. </p>

-<p> About Apache Spark: Spark is a processing engine that serves as a MapReduce alternative.
-Goal to
-give MapReduce's scale and fault tolerance faster via in-memory processing (rather just disk IO).
-Spark open ups API to Scala, Python, JAva, R and SQL.
-If your not using Spark, you are pretty much stuck with java.
-Microsoft designed HDinsight in conjunction with Hortonworks (the software company that came from the Apache Hadoop project).
-In january 2019, Hortonworks merged with Cloudera.
-Lower compute costs mean Apache Spark is moving to the forefront of big data analysis.  </p>

 <p> Databricks: is a hosted Apache Spark environment.
 Databricks is not originally Microsoft, but
 Microsoft worked with the Databricks team to create Azure Databricks (microsofts hosted value).
 This